 - Do an informal patent search that might include doing a Google Images search or going through the USPTO’s 7-step strategy.

 - Build a prototype, if it is feasible.

 - Determine whether the invention has realistic potential to be a big-money idea.

 Common mistakes people make when pursuing their utility patent pro se

 The most common mistake by far is that inventors’ utility patent applications do not explain the details of the invention enough.
 Too often, inventors gloss over the details of the invention.
 An effective patent application provides a detailed explanation of how to produce and how to use the invention.
 Most pro se patent applicants never think to do that, or they forget, or they underestimate the importance of diving deeper into the details, or they try and simply come up short.

-They also tend to fail to preload the patent application with all of the variations, ranges, options and alternative embodiments that might give them the broadest patent protection.
+They also tend to fail to preload the patent application with all variations, ranges, options and alternative embodiments that might give them the broadest patent protection.